naorlivne/dcos-docs/1.10/installing/upgrading.md

 ## Prerequisites

 - Mesos, Mesos Frameworks, Marathon, Docker, and all running tasks in the cluster should be stable and in a known healthy state.
-- For Mesos compatibility reasons, we recommend upgrading any running Marathon-on-Marathon instances on DC/OS 1.9 to Marathon version 1.5 before upgrading to DC/OS 1.10. <!-- is this correct? -->
+- For Mesos compatibility reasons, we recommend upgrading any running Marathon-on-Marathon instances on DC/OS 1.9 to Marathon version 1.5 before upgrading to DC/OS 1.10.
 - You must have access to copies of the config files used with DC/OS 1.10: `config.yaml` and `ip-detect`.
 - You must be using systemd 218 or newer to maintain task state.
 - All hosts (masters and agents) must be able to communicate with all other hosts on all ports, for both TCP and UDP.
 - In CentOS or RedHat, install IP sets with this command (used in some IP detect scripts): `sudo yum install -y ipset`
 - You must be familiar with using `systemctl` and `journalctl` command line tools to review and monitor service status.
 Troubleshooting notes can be found at the end of this [document](#troubleshooting).
 - You must be familiar with the [Advanced DC/OS Installation Guide][advanced-install].
-- You should take a snapshot of ZooKeeper prior to upgrading.
+- Take a snapshot of ZooKeeper prior to upgrading.
 Marathon supports rollbacks, but does not support downgrades.
+- Ensure that Marathon event subscribers are disabled before beginning the upgrade.
+Leave them disabled after completing the upgrade, as this feature is now deprecated.
+- Verify that all Marathon application constraints are valid before beginning the upgrade.
+Use this [script](https://github.com/mesosphere/public-support-tools/blob/master/check-constraints.py) to check if your constraints are valid.
 - The full DC/OS version string that you are upgrading from.
   - In 1.9, this can be found under the **Cluster** tab.
   - In 1.10, this can be found under the **Overview** tab.